SAP-archive/lumira-extension-da-quandl-connector/README.md

  + `End Date` : End Date of the dataset being imported.
  + `Sorting Order`: Sort dataset in Ascending or Descending order.
  + `Limit Rows`: Limit the number of rows being imported.
 Ex: 100.
  + `End of period`: Use this option to collapse the dataset and retrieve one value at the end of every period selected here.
-Set this option to `None` to import daily data and instead use Lumira for aggregated measures like `Average` and `Sum` for these periods.
+Set this option to `None` to import daily data and use Lumira for aggregated measures like `Average` and `Sum` for these periods.
  + `Transform`: Add transformations to values across all columns being imported.
 Please refer to the data section in [Quandl API docs](https://www.quandl.com/docs/api?csv#data) for more details.
  + `API Key` : Enter your Quandl API Key to access premium dataset subscriptions.
 Also required to bypass rate-limits if they kick in and calls fail for free datasets.
 Please register for an account at [Quandl.com](https://www.quandl.com/users/sign_up) and get your key [here](https://www.quandl.com/account/api).
 * Select `Create` to import data into a new document